estuary/flow/site/docs/concepts/flowctl.md

 * `flow.yaml`:
   The main specification file that imports all other Flow specification files in the current draft.
 As part of local development, you may add new specifications that you create as imports.

 * `flow_generated/`:
   Directory of generated files, including TypeScript classes and interfaces.
   See [TypeScript code generation](#typescript-code-generation).

 * `estuary/`:
   Directory of the draft's current specifications.
 Its contents will vary, but it may contain various YAML files and subdirectories.

 * `package.json` and `package-lock.json`:
   Files used by `npm` to manage dependencies and your Data Flow's associated JavaScript project.
   You may customize `package.json`, but its `dependencies` stanza will be overwritten by the [npmDependencies](derivations.md#npm-dependencies) of your Flow specification source files, if any exist.

+When you run commands like `flowctl catalog publish` or `flowctl draft author`, you can use the `--source-dir` flag to push specifications from a directory other than your current working directory, for example, `flowctl draft author --source-dir ../AcmeCoNew/marketing`.

 ### TypeScript code generation